-While our favorite type of meat is pre-sliced shaved beef, you can substitute other type of meat too.
+While our favorite type of meat is pre-sliced shaved beef, you can substitute other types of meat too.
 Pre-sliced stir fry meat or thinly sliced steak works great.

-If you want to substitute ground beef, you'll need to drain the liquid from the pan before add the vegetable mixture back in.
-Otherwise you might end up with way too much liquid for your cheesesteak peppers.
+If you want to substitute ground beef, you'll need to drain the liquid from the pan before adding the vegetable mixture back in.
+Otherwise, you might end up with way too much liquid for your cheesesteak peppers.

-How do I make these lower fat healthy Philly cheese steak peppers?
+How do I make these Philly cheesesteak peppers low-fat?

 You might be balking at using 2 slices of provolone cheese for each pepper half.
 I hear ya!
 The traditional cheesesteak is very cheesy and gooey!
 Feel free to put half of a slice of provolone in the bottom of each pepper instead of a full slice.

 What to Serve with Philly cheesesteak Stuffed Peppers??

 Since you get your carbs, protein, and fat all in one sitting, you don't want a heavy side dish.
 Usually, the "extras" go on the Philly cheesesteak.
 Nevertheless, here are some recommendations for stuffed pepper sides:

 - Kale Ceasar salad